miraland-labs/miraland/CONTRIBUTING.md

 ## Draft Pull Requests

 If you want early feedback on your PR, use GitHub's "Draft Pull Request" mechanism.
-Draft PRs are a convenient way to collaborate with the Solana maintainers without triggering notifications as you make changes.
+Draft PRs are a convenient way to collaborate with the Miraland maintainers without triggering notifications as you make changes.
 When you feel your PR is ready for a broader audience, you can transition your draft PR to a standard PR with the click of a button.